thedadams/cfipupdater/README.md

 If running in Docker, then you can set the envorionment variables with:
 `docker run -e CLOUDFLARE_EMAIL=something@example.com -e DOMAIN_NAME=example.com ... <IMAGE_ID>`
 Note that the three keys should not be `base64` encoded if running via Docker.

+## Acorn
+[Acorn](https://acorn.io) is a nice new project from the creators of Rancher.
+It is a simple way of running containerized applications.
+You can use the included Acornfile to deploy this as a cronjob Acorn.
+Follow these steps to do so:
+1. Install Acorn on a Kubernetes cluster
+2. Create a secret to hold the account information: `acorn secret create --data cloudflareKey=<CLOUDFLARE KEY> --data pushoverAppToken=<APP KEY> --data pushoverUserToken=<USER KEY> cfip-keyinfo`
+3. Run the cronjob and bind the secret you created to the secret in the app: `acorn run --wait=false -s cfip-keyinfo:key-info docker.io/thedadams/cfipupdater:acorn --cloudflare-email=<YOUR CLOUDFLARE EMAIL> --domain <YOUR DOMAIN NAME> --subdoman <YOUR SUBDMAIN>`